Mahh0/Web-Scraping-French-Presidential-Agenda/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a project for the semesters 3 & 4 for <a href="https://iut-blois.univ-tours.fr/version-francaise/formations/dut-reseaux-et-telecommunications">IUT R&T Of Blois</a>
+This project is a project for the semesters 3 & 4 for <a href="https://iut-blois.univ-tours.fr/version-francaise/formations/dut-reseaux-et-telecommunications" target="_blank">IUT R&T Of Blois</a>

 Tralalalalala